RyanS017/estrutura-lista2/README.md

 # estrutura-lista2

-As respostas estão nas respectivas pastas do exercícios no aequivo "resposta.md"
+As respostas estão nas respectivas pastas do exercícios no arquivo "resposta.md"